Dear Members,

 Annexure - V hereto forming part of this report.

-30. PARTICULARS OF EMPLOYEES
+31. PARTICULARS OF EMPLOYEES

-than Rs.
-102,00,000/- (Rupees One Crore and Two Lakhs only) during the financial year or
+Rs.102,00,000/- (Rupees One Crore and Two Lakhs only) during the financial year or Rs.

-said year as required under Section 197 (12) of the Act read with Rule 5 of the Companies
+year as required under Section 197 (12) of the Act read with Rule 5 of the Companies

-31. DECLARATION BY INDEPENDENT DIRECTORS
+32. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received necessary declaration from each Independent Director stating
+The Company has received necessary declaration from each independent director stating

-that he/she meets the criteria of Independence as laid down under Section 149(6) of the
+that he/she meets the criteria of independence as laid down under Section 149(6) of the

 Companies Act, 2013 and Regulation 25 of SEBI (Listing Obligations and Disclosure